 PACRAT website, the times will also

-be posted in the lodge on the day of
+be posted in the lodge, or at the after

 course before your scheduled time and